CybrZone/phishkiller/README.md

 This script is designed to combat phishing attacks by flooding phisher databases with false information by flooding attacker database.

 ## How It Works
-Using multi-threading, the script generates random email addresses and passwords from a predefined list of names.
-Each thread independently sends POST requests to a specified URL, submitting fictitious data to overwhelm phisher databases.
+Using multiprocessing and asyncio, the script generates random email addresses and passwords from a predefined list of names.
+Each process has an event loop, which independently sends POST requests to a specified URL, submitting fictitious data to overwhelm phisher databases.
 This proactive approach aims to dilute and disrupt the accuracy of stolen data, offering a layer of protection to potential victims.

 ## Purpose
 Stop phishing

+## Install
+Run `pip install -r requirements.txt`

 ## Phishkiller usage
 Run